 NOTE 1: The information in the commandLine property makes it possible to precisely repeat a run of an analysis tool, and to verify that the results reported in the log file were generated by an appropriate invocation of the tool.

-If the information in commandLine contains information which should not be disclosed, such as passwords, tokens, database connection strings, or in some circumstances even the fully qualified path to the tool's executable or script file, that information SHOULD be redacted or omitted.
-Redacted information SHOULD be replaced with the token [REMOVED].
+The commandLineProperty is redaction-aware (§3.4.2) because it might contain information which it is not appropriate to disclose, such as passwords, tokens, database connection strings, or in some circumstances even the fully qualified path to the tool's executable or script file.

 NOTE 2: Redacting sensitive information from commandLine makes it more difficult to precisely reproduce an analysis run.
 The value of commandLine would have to be combined with information from another source to allow the run to be repeated.

-EXAMPLE 1: Suppose a tool is invoked with the command line C:\Users\mary\Tools\DbScanner.exe /ConnectionString "Server=Corp;Db=Accounting;User=Admin;Password=S3cr#t" /input *.sql Then the value of the commandLine property might contain the redacted command line [REMOVED]\DbScanner.exe /connectionString=[REMOVED] /input=*.sql
+EXAMPLE 1: Suppose a tool is invoked with the command line C:\Users\mary\Tools\DbScanner.exe /ConnectionString "Server=Corp;Db=Accounting;User=Admin;Password=S3cr#t" /input *.sql Then the value of the commandLine property might contain the redacted command line [REDACTED]\DbScanner.exe /connectionString=[REDACTED] /input=*.sql

 The commandLine property might describe a command that would be harmful if it were executed.
 For this reason, a SARIF consumer that receives of a SARIF log file from an untrusted source SHOULD NOT execute the command line without first examining it carefully.
 In particular, an automated SARIF consumer SHOULD NOT execute a command line in a SARIF log file from an untrusted source.